 Riverbend Orchards was incorporated in spring of 2009 when Philip and Karen Ronald purchased Linden’s B B Farm, founded by the late Bill Linden and his wife Marie.
-The Ronald’s and their children have continued the tradition of providing locally-grown fruit for consumers in southern Manitoba.
-Riverbend Orchards is also a licensed propagator and grower of the honeyberry (haskap) cultivars developed at the University of Saskatchewan.
+The Ronald’s and their family have continued the tradition of providing locally-grown fruit for consumers in southern Manitoba.

-Each year, fruit picking commences in late-June with honeyberries, followed by saskatoons and gooseberries in mid-July, then cherries and raspberries in late July.
+Each year, fruit picking commences in late-June with haskap (honeyberries), followed by saskatoons and gooseberries in early to mid-July, then tart cherries in mid to late July.
 Plums and apples are expected in late August.
 Customers can choose to pick their own fruit or buy pre-picked fruit from our coolers.
-Pre-picked saskatoons and raspberries are available fresh for several weeks in the summer and frozen for a longer period into the fall.
+Depending on crop size, pre-picked berries are typically available fresh for several weeks in the summer and frozen for a longer period into the fall.

 (2017, July 19) Fruits of their labour.
 Joe Bryksa, Winnipeg Free Press, Winnipeg.

 (2009, July 15).
 Ronalds buy Linden’s berry farm.
 Ezra Ginsbury, Daily Graphic, Portage la Prairie.